risk-first/website/Evaluating-Risk.md

 Eisenhower's Box is a simple model allowing us to consider _two_ aspects of risk at the same time:

  - How valuable the work is (Importance, Value).
- - How soon it is needed (Urgency, Time).
+ - How soon it is needed (Urgency, Time, Speed).

 The problem is, we now need to choose whether to do something that is _urgent_ or something that is _important_.

 ## Discounting

-[Net Present Value](https://en.wikipedia.org/wiki/Net_present_value) allows us to discount value in the future, which offers us a way to reconcile these two variables.
+We can use [Net Present Value](https://en.wikipedia.org/wiki/Net_present_value) to discount value in the future, which offers us a way to reconcile these two variables.
 The further in the future the value is realised, the bigger the discount.
 This is done because payment _now_ is better than payment in the future:  there is the risk that something will happen to prevent that future payment.
 This is why we have _interest rates_ on loan payments.

 ![Net Present Value Discounting](images/numbers/npv.png)